kaboomserver/extras/README.md

 # extras

-Source code for the Extras plugin on the Kaboom.pw server
+Source code for the Extras plugin on the Kaboom server